nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ![img.png](images/router.png)

+#### 3.1.2.
+Routing Implementation
 Given below is an example scenario of how the routing algorithm functions.

 1. User executes `GoCommand` and the `RouterUi` reads in the starting location and destination.<br />
+2. The input is changed to the name of the block if applicable.
+3. The blocks are then checked to see if they are valid blocks.
-2. `GoCommand` will then check if the second entry is eatery.
+4. `GoCommand` will then check if the second entry is eatery.
 If it is not "EATERY", step 3 and 4 are skipped for step 5.<br />
-3. `GoCommand` will then create an instance of `EateryList` and invokes its method `sortEateriesByDistance()` which returns a list of eateries in order of the closest distance.<br />
+5. `GoCommand` will then create an instance of `EateryList` and invokes its method `sortEateriesByDistance()` which returns a list of eateries in order of the closest distance.<br />
-4. `GoCommand` then takes in the selection of eatery that the user is chosen and sets the destination.<br/>
+6. `GoCommand` then takes in the selection of eatery that the user is chosen and sets the destination.<br/>
-5. The Router will then run the `findShortestRoute()` method which is a routing algorithm based on breath-first search.
+7. The Router will then run the `findShortestRoute()` method which is a routing algorithm based on breath-first search.
 This returns the shortest route as a string<br />
-6. The `RouterUi` will then show the shortest route to the user through `showMessageWithDivider()` method.<br />
+8. The `RouterUi` will then show the shortest route to the user through `showMessageWithDivider()` method.<br />

 Shown below is the sequence diagram when a valid block is entered for the starting location and destination.
 ![img.png](images/routersequencediagram.png)

 ### 3.2.
 Daily route planning feature
-#### Current Implementation
+#### 3.2.1.
+Current Implementation
 The current implementation is facilitated by `DailyRoute` class, with the `AddDailyRouteCommand`, `ShowDailyRouteCommand` and `DeleteDailyRouteCommand` subclasses invoking methods that the `DailyRoute` class provides. <br>
 `AddDailyRouteCommand`, `ClearDailyRouteCommand` and `DeleteDailyRouteCommand` extend `Command` (superclass). <br>
 `AddDailyRouteCommand` implements the feature of adding the schedule of the day to the `DailyRoute` object. `ShowDailyRouteCommand` accesses the `DailyRoute` object to retrieve an ArrayList with the location schedule provided from the `AddDailyRouteCommand` and run the routing algorithm present in the `Router` object. `DeleteDailyRouteCommand` clears the schedule mapped to the selected day.<br>